-We know that cancelling/moving an event registration isn't always the quickest workflow in Atlas, and we're working to see if there are ways we can safely and quickly give you some tools to make that easier.
+We know that cancelling/moving an event registration isn't always the quickest workflow in MC Trade, and we're working to see if there are ways we can safely and quickly give you some tools to make that easier.
 In the meantime, here are some ideas and recommended best practices:

 Shift Your Event Date

 If a large event that was underway is going to be moved to a new date, you can simply push the full event forward and keep all registrations/settings exactly as they are.

 - Edit the General Settings on the event, and change the Start Date and End Date to the new date.
 You can always do this process again, so even if you aren't sure of the exact date, you can choose an approximation.

 - Click to the Event Items in the settings section, and Edit each Event Item.
 Update the Invoice Due Date and Sales Start and End Dates as necessary.

 - Click to the Registration Settings.
 If you have a Public Registration End Date enabled for the event, update that here.

 - If you use Promo Codes for the event, edit the Promo Codes to update the Start and End Dates for when those will be accepted as well.

 - Finally, if you want to note anywhere that the event had been previously scheduled for a different date, you can do so in the Event Name or Long Description fields in Event Settings.

 If you have many registrations already for an event that you will be moving to a new date, this will save you the most time and effort in terms of "moving" registrations.
 However, there will be no indication in your event history that the profile had registered for a previous event, and then moved to a new registration.